Mr. Vasicek's Classroom Music Playlist

 - Malcolm in the Middle TV theme song — 30 seconds (Again, this links to an extended version of the song.)

-- A reader's comment on my first post about music alerted me to this Web site as a source of free downloads of commercial jingles, video game soundtracks, and TV theme songs.
+- A reader's comment on my first post about music alerted me to TV Ad Songs, a website that hosts free downloads of commercial jingles, video game soundtracks, and TV theme songs.

 End of the Day

 - "Trashin' the Camp" by Phil Collins for cleanup time

 - "Bye Bye Bye" by *NSYNC for the end of the day dance.
 I use just a 45 second portion at the end.